Donald Trump Bombs Syria & Assad Regime With 50 Missiles, Putin Fears More War After U.S. Policy Shift

-The United States on Thursday launched a missile strike against a Syrian air base, ordered by President Donald Trump, despite a stern warning from Russia that there will be “negative consequences” of unilateral military action.
+The United States on Thursday, by executive orders from President Donald Trump, bombed a Syrian airbase.
+The missile strike ordered by Trump, despite a stern warning from Russia that there will be “negative consequences” of unilateral military action.
 Several military sources confirmed that there were casualties, but the number of people killed was not specified.

 The attack is “vital to national security,” said Trump himself, who recalled that Syrian leader Bashar al-Assad attacked “helpless men, women and children” with neurotoxic gas.
 For Trump, “all civilized countries” should contribute to the end of the Syrian conflict.
 The attack was the American response to an alleged chemical attack that killed at least 86 people this week in northwestern Syria and sparked outrage from the international community.
 Washington blamed Assad for the attack.